rosmord/jsesh-documentation/www/user/pages/040.editing/060.short_text/docs.md

     category: docs
 ---

-It's quite usual to add small remarks, like "tr" or "sic", or footnote references, like "(a)", in hieroglyphic texts.
-To do this in JSesh, use the menu entry "Edit/insert short text".
+It's quite usual to add small remarks, like “tr”  or “sic” , or footnote references, like “(a)” , in hieroglyphic texts.
+To do this in JSesh, use the menu entry `Insert/short text`.

 Now, the text you type will behave just like a hieroglyphic sign.
 It will have a certain size, but it can be part of a ligature or a group, which allows you to avoid disturbing the other signs layout.